 CURWOOD: The trains that pass near the Arkansas Land and Farm complex are a reminder of how much has changed for rural southern African-Americans over the decades.
 For years the trains took them North, away from the threat of lynching and toward the promise of more opportunity.
 While the trains don't carry many passengers these days, African Americans still leave here for the cities, with a few notable exceptions.

-(Cleophus tractor plowing the field)
+(Cleophus's tractor plowing the field)

 MILLS: My name is Cleophus Mills Jr. from Marvel, Arkansas, and I'm 22 years old.
-And I'm a soybean, wheat, and milo farmer.
-I own two tractors and I work 220 acres of soybeans in the lower Mississippi river valley.
+And I'm a soy bean, wheat, and milo farmer.
+I own two tractors and I work 220 acres of soy beans in the lower Mississippi river valley.

 CURWOOD: If there is one person who represents the hope for the future of Arkansas's black farmers it is young Cleophus Mills.
 His is a classic American success story.
-In only four years he has built up a substantial farming operation.
+In only four years he has built up an substantial farming operation.

 CURWOOD: And what were you growing?

 MILLS: I was growing okra, very hot and sticky.
 I had to do it, I had no other choice, it was my only source of income.

 CURWOOD: And the next year you went to 6 acres?

 MILLS: Yes, sir.
 But I also was raising southern purple hull peas, selling for 8 dollars a bushel.
 I had about 3 or 4 acres, plus I was doing a little off seasonal work for a grain elevator, which is in Marvel, Arkansas, which I really got my start of raising my soybeans by scooping beans off the floor, bringing them out to my farm, and planting them.
 So now I don't have time to work for Farmers Supply, I work for myself 7 days out of a week.

 (Tractor starts and runs, goes away and comes back)